ju-c/stars/README.md

 - [fabiocaccamo/django-redirects](https://github.com/fabiocaccamo/django-redirects) - :arrow_right_hook: :white_check_mark: redirects as they should be, with full control.
 - [healthchecks/healthchecks](https://github.com/healthchecks/healthchecks) - A cron monitoring tool written in Python & Django
 - [rtts/djhtml](https://github.com/rtts/djhtml) - Django/Jinja template indenter
+- [epicserve/django-base-site](https://github.com/epicserve/django-base-site) - The Django Base Site is a Django site that is built using the best Django practices and comes with all the common Django packages that you need to jumpstart your next project.
 - [justinmayer/django-autoslug](https://github.com/justinmayer/django-autoslug) - AutoSlugField for Django.
 Supports (but not does not require) unidecode/pytils for transliteration.
 Old issue tracker is at Bitbucket: https://bitbucket.org/neithere/django-autoslug/issues
 - [Andrew-Chen-Wang/cookiecutter-django-ec2-github](https://github.com/Andrew-Chen-Wang/cookiecutter-django-ec2-github) - Deploying a Django project to AWS using GitHub Actions and CodeDeploy Blue/Green Deployment + EC2  (Works w/ Flask/FastAPI/Rails)
 - [mixxorz/slippers](https://github.com/mixxorz/slippers) - A UI component framework for Django.
 Built on top of Django Template Language.